Skip to content

 Beeper MCP runs on your device and requires Beeper Desktop to be running.

-1. Install Beeper Desktop
+1. Install Beeper Desktop and make sure it’s running.

-3. Connect your MCP client
+2. Connect your MCP client

-As long as your MCP client supports oAuth and Streamable HTTP, you just need to add the MCP server URL to your client and the authentication will be handled automatically.
+As long as your MCP client supports OAuth and Streamable HTTP, you just need to add the MCP server URL to your client and the authentication will be handled automatically.

 Streamable HTTP